Seelachs/MeleeHannover_WebPage/README.md

 # MeleeHannover_WebPage
 Website for Melee Hannover club

+simply clone the github repo and run the container via docker from project directory with sudo docker compose up -d

 Scope:
   - Landing Page for Melee Hannover - Inspiration: https://schwerathletiklueneburg.de/
     - Who are we